OlivierSohn/hamazed/BACKLOG.md

-- modulo matrices : maybe it has a stronger "destructuring power" than interleaving? it may also produce more matrices
+- analyze results of modulation to see if they have a stronger "destructuring power" than interleaving.

 - Should we parallelize :
   random matrix creation?
   or world creation?
   or both?

+- We could get rid of the graph datastructure and use the data in the matrix directly.

 - random numbers generation is 50% time in fastest (Size 8 18) (ComponentCount 1) 0.7 benchmark.